How to Create SVG Files Programmatically in C# .NET

 Several drawing classes, enumerations, and structures. |

-For this blog post, we will create the GrapeCity logo, as shown below, in SVG format using the DsImaging for C# .NET library:
+For this blog post, we will create the GrapeCity logo, as shown below, in SVG format using the Document Solutions for Imaging, DsImaging, for C# .NET library:

 Let's get started by importing the Imaging and SVG namespaces to the class file in the project: